Deltares/dfm_tools/README.md

 	- https://github.com/pwcazenave/tappy
 	- https://pypi.org/project/UTide/
 	- https://github.com/moflaher/ttide_py
-- add variable units to plots in test bench (``plt.title('%s (%s)'%(data_fromnc.var_varname, data_fromnc.var_object.units))``)
-- add satellite basemap (cartopy/basemap):
-	- installing cartopy from conda-forge also changes shapely/geos version to conda-forge, probably inconvenient
-	- installing basemap from main reverts cartopy from conda-forge to main, probably inconvenient
-	- test both and check dependencies
-	- add test if cartopy/basemap is installed before importing it, since these are optional modules
-	- also to get latlon projection for axis?
 - dimn_time is now actually variable name which does not work if time dimname is not the same as time varname
 - make merc keyword always optional by testing for minmax all vertsx between -181 and 361 and minmax all vertsy (lat) between -91 and 91 (+range for overlap for e.g. gtsm model)
 - optimize get_ncmodeldata for layerdepths/bedlevel/waterlevel (second intersect function), only retrieve necessary information for crossection